This post by Cari Dugan is shared here with her permission.

 And no, it has nothing to do with if I think Josh is still responsible for his actions as a teen?
 Or if I think the Duggars handled the situation correctly?
-Or if Anna should have packed her bags and run for the hills?
 The Duggars trials were a messy and heartbreaking situation that left me speechless.
 Sexual abuse is evil, it ruins families and it destroys people.

 What I want to know is this…

 What is going on in YOUR home?
-At YOUR church?
+Is sexual abuse happening at YOUR church or school?
 At YOUR playground?

 This isn’t a new problem.
 It is an horrific , and troubling age-old one.
 Sexual abuse is rampant.
 And it often happens under our very noses, in our own homes.
 Yes.
 In our own homes.
 Behind closed doors, under comfy blankets, and under the pine tree in the backyard.
-While your children sleep.
+Maybe while your child is asleep.

 Yet, it is often ignored simply by our ignorance and naivety .
 How often have we seen a heart-wrenching case like the Duggars and say, “Not me.
 Not my children.
 Not my family.
 “So we close our laptops, shut off the tv, and go on with our own lives thinking, “Thank God I don’t have to face that kind of horror in my four walls.”
 And breathe a sigh of relief.

-I am sorry to say but your home is not invisible.
+I am sorry to say but your home is not invincible.
 Sadly, neither is mine.

 So with staggering statistics as these, how can we possibly protect our children?
 How can we safeguard them from becoming another victim?

-I believe we can at least try to with awareness and prevention.
+I believe we can at least try to safeguard them with awareness and prevention.

 Properly educate your child on their bodies with proper verbiage.
 Does saying p—- or v—– embarrass you?
-My suggestion is to get over it and get over it fast.
+My suggestion is to get over it and soon.
 Giving correct bodily names inhibits an abuser to keep a victim quiet if an incident should occur.

 Children should learn to know that their bodies were made for them, and for them alone.
 We should teach our kids to love and respect their own bodies, but we should also teach them to respect other’s bodies as well.
 Clearly define what behavior is appropriate and what is not.